Toxic Chemicals in Nail Polish

 Toluene: This ingredient is often used as a solvent and some people inhale it for its intoxicating effects, which can lead to severe neurological damage.
 It is usually produced as a by-product from turning oil into gasoline or processing coal.

-Dibutyl phthalate (DBP): I haven't figured out how to pronounce that, either, (aside from the fact that I don't like buying things with ingredients I can't pronounce, this stuff has some pretty toxic effects.)
+Dibutyl phthalate (DBP): This stuff has some pretty toxic effects.
 It only takes 10 grams of dibutyl phthalate to cause dizziness, nausea, and other serious symptoms.
 It's not something you want in your bloodstream or even on your nails.

 Poison-free Tips For Keeping Your Nails Beautiful